-- ✓ Participants have more confidence in themselves and their abilities. - ✓ Participants combated shyness; they expressed themselves better & more frequently. - Participants faced verbal abuse from their husbands and sometimes children when they were illiterate.
+- ✓ Participants have more confidence in themselves and their abilities. - ✓ Participants combated shyness; they expressed themselves better & more frequently. - ✓ Participants faced verbal abuse from their fathers and sometimes brothers when they were illiterate.
 They have gained their abuser's respect & encouragement. - ✓ Participants gained the concept of peer to peer support.
 They help each other in class and at home. - ✓ Participants learned how to respect timing and group work.